mixpanel/docs/pages/docs/best-practices/create-a-tracking-plan.md

 - Be treated as a living and shared document that is continuously updated with any implementation changes
 - Include notes that are referenced across teams (product, marketing, data science, tech / dev teams, etc.)

-This will be important for team members who are involved in defining use cases to be implemented in Mixpanel as well as, tech teams involved in the actual implementation of the codes.
+The tracking plan will be important for both team members who are involved in defining use cases to be implemented in Mixpanel and the technical teams involved in the actual implementation of the code.

 ### Importance of Data Governance
 Building your Mixpanel Tracking Plan should be part of your larger effort in establishing practical and sustainable Data Management and Governance procedures.

-Making sure you have a clearly defined framework, roles and ownership, quality assurance and review procedures, and overall best practices will lead to better decisions that foster trust and accuracy in your data.

-If you already have an established process, we suggest incorporating existing tools and processes into how you document and track your product analytics data for long-term success.

-If you do not have this established for your organization, it is worth starting with internal discussions on how to define how Data Governance and how it can be integrated as part of your data journey.
-To help you with this, you can take a look at our [Mixpanel Data Governance Guide](https://mixpanel.com/blog/data-governance-an-8-step-program/).
+If you do not have this established for your organization or want to review your current data governance procedures, it is worth having internal discussions on how to define how Data Governance and how to integrate this as part of your data journey.
+To help you start, you can take a look at our [Mixpanel Data Governance Guide](https://mixpanel.com/blog/data-governance-an-8-step-program/).

-*can condense or directly link to data governance section*

-Of course, every organization will be different in terms of maturity, size, and business needs so you will need to figure out what solution will work best for your team.

 ## Prioritize for Your Onboarding
 In the context of your Mixpanel onboarding, our goal is to get you and your team to value and start answering your most critical business questions as quickly as possible.
 For an overview of the Onboarding Overview, please visit the Onboarding Tutorial section. *link to the Onboarding Overview section*

 ## Tracking Plan Methodology

-### Design from a Business Perspective Rather than an Application Perspective.
-Be intentional with your data.
-Prioritize your data based on your business goals and focus on prioritizing key use cases.
+Prioritize and be intentional with your data based on your business goals and key use cases.
 You can create a comprehensive tracking plan, but make sure to identify the key objectives, the KPIs, and the events and properties for your onboarding.
+Having a clear alignment on priorities will allow you to move quickly in a phased approach to your implementation.

-Successful onboarding generally focus on one or two key use cases such as:
+A successful onboarding typically focuses on one or two key use cases.
+Some examples can be:

 - the registration or sign up process
 - a required activation or account set up journey